urbanjost/M_matrix/README.md

 lala(3f) is used for
   + self-describing configuration files that can contain conditional branches
   + data files that can contain expressions
-  + adding points in programs where data can be interactively inspected and changed.
+  + adding points to programs where data can be interactively inspected and changed.
-  + transferring small amounts of data between programs
+  + transferring data between programs
   + as a unit testing and macro-level timing tool.

-It is usable as a simple embedded language.
+In fact, It is usable as a simple embedded language.
 Additionally,

   + external files containing lala(3f) commands may be read.